GniwT/Udacity_Starbucks_Capstone_Project/README.md

 time (int) - time in hours since start of test.
 The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

-### Materials
+## Materials
-Starbucks_Data_ELT_and_EDA.ipynb: Notebook containing the ETL and EDA steps Starbucks_Models.ipynb: Notebook containing the modeling codes build_main_df_py.py: Notebook containing the functions of combining the dataframes clean_portfolio_py.py: Notebook containing the fuctions of cleaning the portfolio dataset clean_profile_py.py: Notebook containing the fuctions of cleaning the profile dataset clean_transcript_py.py:Notebook containing the fuctions of cleaning the transcript dataset main_df.csv: csv file conatining the cleaned transcript data Data : Folder containing the original datasets
+Starbucks_Data_ELT_and_EDA.ipynb: Notebook containing the ETL and EDA steps

+Starbucks_Models.ipynb: Notebook containing the modeling codes

+build_main_df_py.py: Notebook containing the functions of combining the dataframes

+clean_portfolio_py.py: Notebook containing the fuctions of cleaning the portfolio dataset

+clean_profile_py.py: Notebook containing the fuctions of cleaning the profile dataset

+clean_transcript_py.py:Notebook containing the fuctions of cleaning the transcript dataset

+main_df.csv: csv file conatining the cleaned transcript data

+Data: folder containing the original datasets